Kashmir Shaivism: Yogas

-Since Trika Saivism is a synthesis of various traditions, its texts, like the Mālinīvijayottara Tantra, distinguishes four different types of Saiva yoga.
-According to Somadev Vasudeva:Two of these have been assimilated from the Tantras of the Siddhanta which has two schools, one monist and the other dualistGanapathy, T.N..
+Since Trika Saivism is a synthesis of various traditions, its texts, such as the Mālinīvijayottara Tantra, distinguish four different types of Saiva yoga.
+According to Somadev Vasudeva:

+Two of these have been assimilated from the Tantras of the Siddhanta which has two schools, one monist and the other dualistGanapathy, T.N.
 2013.
 The Tirumandiram / by Siddhar Tirumular; English translation and commentary.
 P.3457 [1.] the conquest of the reality-levels (tattvajaya), which has been transformed into a radically new type of yoga based on the fifteen levels of the apperceptive process, and, [2.] the yoga of six ancillaries (ṣaḍaṅgayoga), which is taken over with only minor variations.
 The third is [3.]
 Kaula yoga with its system of four immersions (pindastha, padastha, rupastha and rupatita) and as a fourth may be counted [4.] the three types of possession (avesa) taught in the Trika (anava, sakta and sambhava) which are innovatively presented as three meta-categories under which all yogic exercises can be subsumed.